8-year-old sets out to become youngest to climb towering El Capitan

 While suspended on a portaledge -- a nylon hammock hanging from the rock face thousands of feet in the air -- Sam and Joe and their fellow climbers will dine on lasagna they cook from little packets on a gas stove.

+And since they'll have service "because we're so high up," Sam told CNN, he's also planning a movie night while suspended from the side of the rock.
+Their viewing choice -- "The Lion King."

-They're also carrying a chess set on their journey because, in addition to his climbing accomplishments, Sam "is getting really good at chess," his dad said.
+In addition to his climbing accomplishments, Sam "is getting really good at chess," his dad said, so a travel chess set will be along for the climb too.

-Aside from the lasagna and the chess, Sam said "getting to the top" is his favorite part of climbing.
+Aside from the lasagna, watching a movie and playing chess, Sam said "getting to the top" is his favorite part of climbing.

 Joe Baker told CNN that the weather was looking good for their summit -- a little chilly but clear skies and no rain.
 Perfect conditions for what he said will be a "big adventure.
 A big, family adventure."